 Copenhagen's main stores can be found along here, as well as cafes for weary shoppers to stop and refuel.
-At the top end of Strøget, shoppers with a penchant for designer labels can splurge at Prada, Chanel, and Versace, among others.
-Magasin du Nord, Scandinavia's largest department store, is also found in this area.
+At the top end of Strøget, shoppers with a penchant for designer labels can splurge at Prada, Chanel and Versace, while Magasin du Nord, Scandinavia's largest department store, is also found in this area.